The September When: History

 The band was formed in Stavanger in 1987, by vocalist Morten Abel, guitarist Tor Øyvind Syvertsen and keyboardist Helge Hummervoll, all former members of the band Mods.
 They signed a recording contract with Warner Music in Norway, and released their self-titled debut album in 1989.
 The band line-up was broadened by the addition of bassist Gulleiv Wee and drummer Stene Osmundsen before the following tour.
 Syvertsen left the band the following year, and Morten Mølster took his place.

 The new line-up released their break-through album Mother I've Been Kissed in 1991.
-After releasing two more albums, One Eye Open in 1993 and HuggerMugger in 1994, The September When split up in 1996.
-The same year they released the compilation Absolute The September When - Prestige de la Norvège 1989-96.
+In 1993, they released the album One Eye Open, which contains the band's highest-charting Norwegian hit, "Can I Trust You"; it peaked at number two on the VG-lista chart the same year.
+After releasing one more album, HuggerMugger in 1994, the September When split up in 1996.
+The same year they released the compilation Absolute The September When – Prestige de la Norvège 1989–96.
 Another compilation, The Best Of TSW, got released in 2002 and contains remastered songs.

 According to the Morten Abel website, The September When reunited for a show on August 28, 2008, in Stavanger, Norway.

 The band returned with a fifth studio album "Judas Kiss" on December 5, 2008.
 Guitarist Morten Mølster died on January 14, 2013.